-- (2) Each of the selling shareholders listed in the table was a stockholder of Viewpoint/the Tommy Bahama Group prior to its acquisition by us. - (3) SKM Equity Fund III, L.P. is the managing member of SKM-TB, LLC.
+- (1) Each beneficial owner listed in the table has both voting and investment power over the applicable shares unless otherwise indicated.
+The amounts and percentages of common stock currently beneficially owned have been calculated in accordance with applicable SEC regulations.
+These regulations require shares underlying stock options or warrants to be considered outstanding (solely for purposes of calculating the relevant holder's percentage) if they are issuable within 60 days of January 28, 2004.
+The amounts and percentages of common stock beneficially owned assuming issuance of the earnout shares assume, in the case of each shareholder, that only that shareholder receives earnout shares.
+The percentages of beneficial ownership are based on an aggregate of 16,170,814 shares of common stock outstanding as of November 28, 2003. - (2) Each of the selling shareholders listed in the table was a stockholder of Viewpoint/the Tommy Bahama Group prior to its acquisition by us. - (3) SKM Equity Fund III, L.P. is the managing member of SKM-TB, LLC.
 SKM Partners, LLC is the general partner of SKM Equity Fund III, L.P.
-Two directors of SKM Partners, LLC, John F. Megrue, Jr. and David J. Oddi, were directors of Viewpoint/the Tommy Bahama Group prior to its acquisition by us.
+Two partners of SKM Partners, LLC, John F. Megrue, Jr. and David J. Oddi (each of whom disclaims control of SKM Partners, LLC and SKM-TB, LLC), were directors of Viewpoint/the Tommy Bahama Group prior to its acquisition by us.
 Saunders Karp & Megrue, L.P., an affiliate of SKM Equity Fund III, L.P., provided Viewpoint/the Tommy Bahama Group with financial advisory services pursuant to an advisory agreement which was terminated upon our acquisition of Viewpoint/the Tommy Bahama Group. - (4) Whole Duty Investment Ltd. Is controlled by Yeung Yuk Wai. - (5) Mr. Margolis is currently Group Vice President of our company and is President and Chief Executive Officer of the Tommy Bahama Group.
-Prior to our acquisition of Viewpoint/the Tommy Bahama Group, Mr. Margolis served as its President and Chief Executive Officer.

-- (6) William S. Sterns, III, is the sole trustee of each of the indicated trusts and may be deemed to be the beneficial owner of the shares held by each such trust.
+Prior to our acquisition of Viewpoint/the Tommy Bahama Group, Mr. Margolis served as its President and Chief Executive Officer. - (6) William S. Sterns, III, is the sole trustee of each of the indicated trusts and may be deemed to be the beneficial owner of the shares held by each such trust.
 Mr. Sterns is not selling any shares in this offering.
-All shares indicated as being sold by Mr. Sterns are shares attributed to him, but being sold by the trusts. - (7) Bonita Beach Blues Inc. is controlled by Robert Emfield. - (8) Mr. Dalla Gasperina is currently Executive Vice President of the Tommy Bahama Group.
+All shares indicated as being sold by Mr. Sterns are shares attributed to him, but being sold by the trusts.

+- (7) Bonita Beach Blues Inc. is controlled by Robert Emfield. - (8) Mr. Dalla Gasperina is currently Executive Vice President of the Tommy Bahama Group.
 Prior to our acquisition of Viewpoint/the Tommy Bahama Group, Mr. Dalla Gasperina served as its Executive Vice President. - (9) All totals do not reflect amounts listed next to Mr. Sterns, as such shares are duplicative of those held by the indicated trusts.
 See note (6). - (10) The total number of shares outstanding (and offered) assuming issuance of all earnout shares does not total 2,717,394 shares because of rounding due to the fact that the selling shareholders will receive cash in lieu of fractional shares to which they would have otherwise been entitled.